weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Before stating it, we need a few more facts about linear transformations.

-9.30 Definitions Suppose X and Y are vector spaces, and A € L(X, Y), as in Definition 9.6.
-The null space of A, A (A), is the set of all x € X at which Ax = 0.
+9.30 Definitions Suppose X and Y are vector spaces, and A  \in  L(X, Y), as in Definition 9.6.
+The null space of A, A (A), is the set of all x  \in  X at which Ax = 0.
 It is clear that #'(4) is a vector space in X.

 Likewise, the range of A, (A), is a vector space in Y.